Tutorials

 If a page feels noisy, try removing one decorative cluster and widening the gap between your main elements.
 That one move often improves the page more than adding another embellishment ever could.

-If this concept feels abstract, it helps to read how designers talk about negative space.
+If this concept feels abstract, reading how designers talk about negative space helps.
 The language is different, but the practical lesson is the same: leaving room around important elements makes them stronger.

 7. Repeat colours instead of constantly adding new ones